 Filed with the Department of Inspectional Services and the Department of Planning and Development a letter of compliance prepared by a professional engineer certifying that all sidewalks and handicapped ramps are ADA compliant in accordance with Condition #46.

-Filed with the Department of Inspectional Services and the Department of Planning and Development evidence that the undergrounding of utilities has been completed to the extend required by Conditions #47-48.
+Filed with the Department of Inspectional Services and the Department of Planning and Development evidence that the undergrounding of utilities has been completed to the extent required by Conditions #47-48.

 Filed with the Department of Inspectional Services and the Department of Planning and Development evidence that LEED certification has been achieved for the Site and 156 Oak Street, and that the criteria for further certifiability of other buildings have been satisfied in accordance with Conditions #54-55.
 The Petitioner shall have twelve (12) months from the issuance of the Project’s final certificate of occupancy to receive its final LEED certificate.